-By 1944, when the war was still on-going, discussion at a luxury hotel in in Bretton Woods, NH, was underway to create "a new international monetary order".
+By 1944, while the war was still on-going, discussion at a luxury hotel in Bretton Woods, NH was underway.
+It's purpose was to create "a new international monetary order".
 Out of this came what is known as the Bretton Woods Agreement, described as "the landmark system for monetary and exchange rate management.
 Two international monetary and financial institutions were created: the International Monetary Fund (or IMF), was meant to stabilize exchange rates between currencies and to serve as a country's lender of last resort, and the International Bank for Reconstruction and Development (or World Bank Group) was created to finance post-war reconstruction.

 By October of 1947 the General Agreement on Tariffs and Trade (or GATT) was signed at an international conference in Geneva.
 At the same conference a draft charter for the International Trade Organization (or ITO) was created and by March of 1948 representatives of 53 countries signed the finished charter.
 The U.S. Congress refused to approve and so the GATT governed postwar trade relations, until the creation of the WTO in 1995.

 Wrap it all up with this short history of how "free" trade and our monetary system can be used to manipulated prices and wages.